mguenther/quarkus-workshop-mutiny/ASSIGNMENT.md

 2. Multiple Subscriptions

 An `StockExchange` object is available as part of the test class.
-This class only exposes one method `liveTrades` that returns a `Multi<Trade>` and continously generated imaginary stock trades.
+This class only exposes one method `liveTrades` that returns a `Multi<Trade>` and continuously generated imaginary stock trades.

 Your task is to subscribe twice to this Multi and print the trades received to the console.
 Take a look at those trades as your subscribers will output them simultaneously - is this what you expected and if not, what could be the problem here?